 How do Italian joke around in the Italian language?
 Reading the novel Dreaming Sophia you will learn a bit of Italian and words the Italian use for joking around.
 For starters, a battuta is a joke in Italian.
 The word means “to hit” in the sense of a “punch line of a joke.
-It can also mean … [Read more...] about Kidding around in the Italian Language
+It can … [Read more...] about Kidding around in the Italian Language

 Dreaming Sophia Book Trailer!
 Enjoy!
 Take a sneak peak at the new novel "Dreaming Sophia," by Melissa Muldoon.
 Melissa Muldoon writes the dual-language blog StudentessaMatta.com in Italian and English.
 She produces Matta Youtube videos in Italian and co-leads Italian Language Immersion … [Read more...] about Dreaming Sophia Book Trailer